hunterh37/DicyaninHandTracking/README.md

 3. Use the `HandTrackingView` or implement hand tracking manually
 4. Create interactive entities that respond to hand-held tools

+> **Note:** See `HandTrackingView.swift` for a complete RealityView implementation example with hand tracking and interactive entities.

 ## Features

 - Real-time hand tracking using ARKit